Lewis and Clark's Columbia River

 Click image to enlarge

-Wallula Gap, Washington The flood crest at the Wallula Gap was about 1,200 feet as evidenced by glacial erratics left stranded on the hillsides.
+Wallula Gap from downstream, from near Sand Station Recreation Area, Washington The flood crest at the Wallula Gap was about 1,200 feet as evidenced by glacial erratics left stranded on the hillsides.
 View from downstream from a pullover on Highway 730, just east of Sand Station Recreation Area, Oregon.
 Image taken September 29, 2003.

 Image, 2004, Hat Rock, Oregon, click to enlarge